WordPress/gutenberg/components/navigable-container/README.md

 - Type: `Function`
 - Required: No

-### deep

-A boolean to look for navigable children in the direct children or any descendant.
-True means that any descendant can be considered navigable, and false means only direct children are considered.

-- Type: `Boolean`
-- Required: No
-- default: false

 ### cycle

 A boolean which tells the component whether or not to cycle from the end back to the beginning and vice versa.